 NOT MUCH DIFFERENCE

 So, it seems probable that the offering of a reward by the Home Office would, likewise, have made no difference whatsoever.

-Indeed, the only difference it would probably have made was to satisfy the sensibilities of those who were demanding that a reward shold be offered, and thus lead to a little less criticism of the Home Office and the police.
+Indeed, the only difference it would probably have made was to satisfy those who were demanding that a reward should be offered, and thus lead to a little less criticism of the Home Office and the police.